handshakr/handshakr/README.md

 ## What does the script do?
 This script will search for your `id_rsa` file that you used for SSH access to GitHub and will use it to sign a special message.
 You must have access to your SSH key associated with your account in Feb 2019 for the script to work.

+*We are not collecting your private key or using it for anything except to sign one message.*

+All of the code is open source in this repo and you can see how key is used here - https://github.com/handshakr/handshakr/blob/master/lib/helper.js#L325

 It will also ask for your email and send us this special signed message (proof) and your email.
 After we confirm that it works, we will send you `$200` Amazon gift card.
 Or if you prefer Bitcoin - we can do that as well.

 You see that `referrer` flag?
 This is for you to share with your friends and co-workers.